terminatorul/xref-tag/README.md

       directory to find symbols from the source files and their uses in the given targets.
       `cscope` command will update the cross-reference file before usbefore use.
-But if you move things around in your project and change the include directories, `cscope` will not know about it untill your regenerate the `xreffile` with SCons.
+But if you move things around in your project and change the include directories, `cscope` will not know about it untill your regenerate the `xref-file` with SCons.
 Some editors integrate with `cscope` to get access to the refrences for navigation while editing.
-If not, the `cscope` command works both in an interactive terminal with a Text User Interface (TUI), or in the good old command line mode with the `-L` and `-0` .. `-9` options.
+The `cscope` command works both in an interactive terminal with a Text User Interface (TUI), or in the good old command line mode with the `-L` and `-0` .. `-9` options.

-      If you split your project in subprojects, each with its own `cscope.out` file in its directory, an editor like `Vim` will still be able to load them all.
-See [Vim support](#vim-support-function) for a Vim function plus key mapping for loading `cscope.out` and `cscope.lib.out` files under the current directory, which is recursively searched up to 4 levels deep by default.
+      If you split your project into subprojects with their own `cscope.out` files, an editor like `Vim` will still be able to load them all.
+See [Vim support](#vim-support-function) for a Vim function and key mapping for loading `cscope.out` and `cscope.lib.out` files found under the current directory (up to 4 levels deep by default).

+    - xref = **CScopeDirXRef**('xref-file', [ libdir... ])

+      `cscope` has two modes of operation: file-list mode and directory-scanning mode.
+      `CScopeXRef()` builder uses file-list mode, based on a `namefile` with an explicit list of file names, and `CScopeDirXRef()` builder uses directory-scanning mode.
+      The directory scanning mode is not flexible enough for most use cases and it is recommended to use `CScopeXRef()` instead when possible.

+      In directory mode `cscope` will scan for `C`, `yacc` and `lex` source files in the following
+      directories:
+	    - current (build) directory
+	    - directories passed to `CScopeDirXRef()`
+	    - directories from `SOURCEDIRS` variable in the execution environment `env['ENV']`.

+      Recurse subdirectories `-R` flag to `cscope` can be usefull in this mode (not used by default).

+      `cscope` also uses `INCLUDEDIRS` variable in the execution environment will be used to search for included files.

+      The cross-reference database will be generated with symbols from the files found.

 - '**xref-tag.ctags**'